XaviArnaus/mastodon-echo-bot/README.md

 # Mastodon Echo bot
-I am a bot that spies the registered accounts for his/her/its reblogs.
+I am a bot for Mastodon instances that publishes content from 3 different sources:

-The assumtion is that these accounts would have curated these re-toots and therefor they are good content.

-Once these toots are collected into a queue, the bot will re-toot them.
+* RSS feeds
+* Other Mastodon accounts
+* Twitter accounts

+What features do I provide?
+* **Super detailed setup via a config file**: Take full control of the execution
+* **No DB is needed**: Everything is done with files
+* **Anti-flood publishing**: Publish one post in every execution following a queue
+* **Keyword filtering**: Filter out posts from Mastodon or RSS Feeds that do not contain a set of words
+* **Images supported**: Also publish the images that come with the original post.
+* **Exhaustive logging**: Log everything that is happening while executing, so you can monitor what's going on
+* **Dry Run support**: You can set it up and run it without any actual publishing until you're happy with the result
+* **Keep track of what is already captured**: To avoid repeating published posts!

+# Explain me more
+This bot is made with ❤️ from Düsseldorf and It is designed to capture specific content from defined sources and publish it through a single bot account in Mastodon in a localized and topic specific instance.

+## Configuration File
+It is a Yaml that contains all the possible options, feeds and Mastodon & Twitter accounts to follow.
+All options come commented.
+* Make sure you create your execution copy from [the example shipped](./config.yaml.dist): it has to be called `config.yaml`

-## Why is this useful?
+## No DB is needed
-I have an account in one server, where I enjoy my time and do not intend to leave.
-I do re-toot for what I find interesting therefor I am actually curating content on-the go.

-Now I open a new server where there is yet no content and no live.
-The only way to get the Federation timeline alive is by having interactions, so I have this bot to have the new server building relationships with other severs and other accounts.

-## Re-toot kindly
+Why to use an infrastructure that not necessarily comes for granted when everything can be achieved with files?
+This way you can easily monitor and adjust anyting quickly.

+## Anti-flood publishing: be kind
 The bot is meant to be executed scheduled through a cron every 15 or 30 minutes.
-In every run it gathers toots into a queue and is intended to publish only one re-toot, the older of the list.
+In every run it gathers posts into a queue and is intended to publish only one re-toot, the older first.

 Why?
-Ide idea is to avoid having a large amount of re-toots coming out of nowhere.
-Humans that care about content usually do not re-toot so often, letting the bot time to catch up with the queue.
+The idea is to avoid flooding, having a large amount of posts coming out of nowhere.
+Be kind with your neighbours in your instance :-)

-You can of course change this behaviour from the config file and simply publish everything in every run.
+You can change this behaviour from [the config file](./config.yaml.dist#L109) and simply publish everything queued in every run.

+## Keyword Filtering
+This allows you to filter out all content that does not contain any of the specified words.
+It works as per *filtering profiles*, defining a profile only once that contains all the words to analyse, and applying this profile to the RSS feeds and Mastodon accounts.

+Create a profile in [this section of the config file](./config.yaml.dist#L111) and define then the profile to be used [in your feed](./config.yaml.dist#L74) or [your Mastodon setup](./config.yaml.dist#L53).

+The Twitter accounts are still not covered by this feature.

+## Images support
+The images that come with the Mastodon, Twitter and RSS posts can bring images, that will be downloaded and re-upload to the published post, preserving any description that they could have

+## Exhaustive logging
+A bot is somethig that executes in loneliness, so it's cool to have the work logged into a file with several logging degrees so that we can monitor how is it behaving.
+In [the config file](./config.yaml.dist#L16) one can also make it display the log while running for these debugging situations.

+## Dry Run
+When setting up the bot you may want to avoid to publish the queue, while you're adjusting the parameters.
+With this Dry Run option it can run and gather content and fill the queues without the fear of flooding your Mastodon account with test messages.
+[Here in the config file](./config.yaml.dist#L106) you can control this option, that **comes activated by default**!

+## Keep track of what is already captured
+The bot registers every new contentn in every run, so that it avoids repeating the actions over the same items.
+This is useful as some sources mark an old post as new and other bots may re-publish it.
+As usual this can be turned off and repeat all processing for every content in every run, useful while developing.

 # Installation
 As this is a bot that connects as an app to a given Mastodon server, it can be deployed anywhere with an internet connection, from a hosting to a Raspberry Pi.